Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The Food Regulation outlines the rules for operating a low-risk home-prepared food business.
 The 'Low-risk home-prepared foods: fact sheet for operators' provides direction on how to handle food safely and explains the rules in the regulation.

-Home-prepared foods, including those sold at farmers’ markets, will need to be clearly and appropriately labelled so consumers can make informed choices.
-If you are a vendor selling home-prepared foods at a farmers’ market, you will be asked to comply with the new labelling requirements, in addition to existing farmers’ markets guidelines.
-For more information on the new labelling requirements, read the 'Low-risk home-prepared foods: fact sheet for operators'.
-Implementation of these requirements will take place gradually, starting with education.
+Home-prepared foods, including those sold at farmers’ markets, must be clearly and appropriately labelled so consumers can make informed choices.
+If you are a vendor selling home-prepared foods at a farmers’ market, you must comply with the labelling requirements and existing farmers’ market requirements.
+Information on the labelling requirements is in the fact sheet.

 Information for consumers